 The number of wild animals found in Uganda is impressive to travelers that flock to this tiny east African country.
-Uganda, the Pearl of Africa, is rich with a variety of tree species, plant life, beautiful landscapes, and abundant wildlife, including the great Apes (Chimpanzee & Mountain Gorilla) and the Big 5.
-Uganda enjoys perfect weather throughout the year.
+Uganda, the Pearl of Africa, is rich with various tree species, plant life, beautiful landscapes, and abundant wildlife, including the great Apes (Chimpanzee & Mountain Gorilla) and the Big 5.
+The country enjoys perfect weather for wildlife safari holidays throughout the year.
 The tropical climate is ideal for wildlife viewing.

 Well, the big five are not the only animals in Uganda to be marveled at!
 Uganda has over 350 species of mammals of all sizes.
 They range from large (like gorillas, rhinos, buffaloes, lions, and elephants) to small ones (like bats, bush babies, and shrews).

 The animals found in Uganda can be grouped into these categories: